 🔗Uploading Master Files

 You start by uploading your Master language files.
 If you have languages set up, WebTranslateIt will create the target language files for you.
-By default, target language files are hidden, but you can list them by clicking on the arrow.
+By default, target language files are hidden, but you can see them by clicking on the arrow.

 🔗Uploading Target Files